-Big Friends Little Friends (formerly Big Brothers Big Sisters of Greater Lawrence) matches children aged 6-14 with caring adults who serve as role models and friends.
-Matches meet 2-4 times per month for 2-4 times each visit for a 1-year commitment.
+Big Friends Little Friends (formerly Big Brothers Big Sisters of Greater Lawrence) matches children aged 6-14 with caring adults to serve as a role model and friend to a child in need of your support.
+Once a match is made, mentor and mentee meet 2-4 times per month between 2-4 hours each visit.
+There is a 1-year commitment to ensure success.
 Matches spend time in the community having fun, exploring interests, and building a relationship.

 The program offers a variety of mentorship options:

-Community-Based 1-on-1 Mentoring - Mentors and mentees get together on their own 2-4 times per month for 2-4 hours each visit.
+Traditional 1 on 1 Mentoring: Mentors and mentees get together on their own.
 They spend time in the community doing activities such as shooting hoops, visiting a museum, or doing a craft.
 Matches are made with consideration to such things as geographic location, interests and personalities.

-Mentor with a partners (spouse, friend, co-worker) - A community-based mentoring match where two mentors take turns spending time with one mentee.
-A "couple" can be friends, co-workers, siblings, partners, etc.
+Mentor with a partner (spouse, friend, co-worker) - A community-based mentoring match where two mentors spend time with one mentee - either at the same time or alternating schedules.